jasonKercher/fql/usage.md

 bob       ,xx
 ```

 Scalar string functions assume data to be UTF-8 by default.
 So the expression `right('♗♕♔♗♘', 3)` should give
 us `♔♗♘`.
 This can be toggled with the `--char-as-byte (-b)` option.
 Given this option, the previous query
 only gives us `♘` since these chess piece characters are all 3 bytes each in UTF-8.

-### Performance
+### Re-inventing the wheel

 fql is not a new idea.
-There are multiple similar projects (csvsql, csvq, q, textql) that are loaded with more bells and whistles, however, they do not scale well with the size of the input.
+There are multiple similar projects (csvsql, csvq, q, textql) that are loaded with
+more bells and whistles, however, they do not scale well with the size of the input. fql aims closer in speed
-fql aims closer in speed to an actual relational-database system.
-At the bare minimum, I would *always* expect a single query to out-perform a relational-database if we
+to an actual relational-database system.
+At the bare minimum, I would *always* expect a single query to out-perform
-factor in the time required to import the data into that databases native format.
+a relational-database if we factor in the time required to import the data into that database's native format.